DeckofAdventures/TheGame/1_Mechanics/05_Vulnerabilities.md

       + Your creator or society at large consider you to have a function that you do not wish to pursue, such as a dangerous and laborious profession.
       + You require a rare form of fuel that is difficult to obtain and are rendered catatonic without regular access.
+Work with your GM to see what makes sense for your character in the setting.
    - Prerequisites:
    - Tags:
 - Name: No Mercy
    - Description: An attacker has made their choice; that choice is to die.
    - Resource: Major
-   - Mechanic: If you are attacked in combat, you must continue attacking until your attacker is Knocked Out.
+   - Mechanic: If you are attacked in combat, you must only use the attack action or use an offensive Power until your attacker is Knocked Out.
    - Prerequisites:
    - Tags: